JAAdrian/MatlabPrintFigure/@PrintFigure/profiles/PresentationInfo.md

 ### Formatting for a Presentation

 Consider which slide format you are formatting for.
-For example, if you use the older (but still quasi-standard) 4:3 format the dimenstions are 25.4cm width and 19.05cm height.
+For example, if you use the older (but still quasi-standard) 4:3 format the dimensions are 25.4cm width and 19.05cm height.
 You would use

 ```json
     "PaperPosition": [0 0 25.4 19.05],